-Transporting loads tends to be pretty straightforward, taking things safely from one place to another.
-However, it’s important to keep in mind that if you need to carry an abnormal load that there are additional restrictions in place that need to be adhered to in order to be both compliant and safe for all those involved.
-Vehicles that carry goods are often limited by regulations such as the Road Vehicles (Construction and Use) Regulations 1986 and this is what stipulates the legal load that you are allowed to carry.
+Transporting loads tends to be pretty straightforward – it’s all about taking things safely from one place to another.
+That being said, it’s important to keep in mind that, if you need to carry an abnormal load, there are additional restrictions in place that need to be adhered to in order to be both compliant and safe for all those involved.
+Vehicles that carry goods are often limited by regulations such as the Road Vehicles (Construction and Use) Regulations 1986.
+This is what stipulates the legal load that you are allowed to carry.

 What is an abnormal load?